Every year, for as long as I can remember, my parents have prepared a huge (18-20 pound or more) turkey for our family on Thanksgiving Day.

 - 4 large slices of rustic bread

-3 Arrange a slice of bread (rustic French or Italian loaf would work great) on a plate.
+Rustic French or Italian loaf would work great.
 Top with sliced turkey and gravy.